A Critical Assessment of PINNs and Operator Learning for Geotechnical Engineering: Graph Network Simulators for Particle Dynamics

+Graph Network Simulators (GNS) take a local approach to learned simulation \citep{Sanchez2020GNS}, with related mesh-based methods including MeshGraphNets \citep{Pfaff2021MeshGraphNets}.
+Where DeepONet learns a global operator on whole functions, GNS learns a local update rule on a graph.
+Each node update depends on neighboring particles, and GNS applies the same learned rule throughout the graph.
+This locality is the source of the method's geometric transfer.
+A new geometry changes the graph connectivity, while the learned interaction rule remains the same.

+The method discretizes the physical domain with nodes that represent material points and edges that connect neighboring particles.
 The architecture follows an encode-process-decode structure.
 The encoder embeds particle states (position, velocity, material properties) and boundary information into latent node and edge features.
-The processor applies multiple rounds of message passing, where each node aggregates information from its neighbors through learned functions---this is where the network learns the physics of local interactions.
+The processor applies multiple rounds of message passing.
+Each node aggregates information from its neighbors through learned functions, and this aggregation is where the network learns the physics of local interactions.
 The decoder extracts accelerations from the processed node features.
 A simple Euler integration step then updates positions and velocities for the next timestep.
-The network trains on trajectories from high-fidelity simulations (DEM, MPM) by minimizing the error between predicted and actual accelerations.
+Training uses trajectories from high-fidelity simulations (DEM, MPM) and minimizes the error between predicted and actual accelerations.

-Unlike DeepONet, GNS is geometry-agnostic.
-The graph structure adapts to any particle configuration, and because the learned interaction laws are local, a model trained on one geometry can generalize to different boundary conditions and domain shapes. \cref{fig:gns_generalization} illustrates this capability: a GNS trained on granular column collapse with a single barrier configuration accurately predicts flow dynamics with multiple barriers, different barrier positions, and barrier shapes not seen during training \citep{Choi2024GNS}.
-This generalization arises because the network learns the fundamental particle-particle and particle-boundary interactions rather than memorizing specific configurations.
+The graph structure can adapt to different particle configurations, as illustrated in \cref{fig:gns_generalization}.
+A GNS trained on granular column collapse with a single barrier configuration predicts flow dynamics with multiple barriers, different barrier positions, and barrier shapes not seen during training \citep{Choi2024GNS}.
+In this example, transfer arises from learned particle-particle and particle-boundary interactions instead of a fixed global input-output map.